Beginner’s Guide to Taskstream, Advanced Workflow Automation by Fluix

 An example is a punch list process taskstream.
 It configures communication between two groups of people – contractors and subcontractors.
 It has fixed paths with some variations that are processed within a single taskstream.

-What Processes Can be Automated with Taskstream
+What Processes Can Be Automated with Taskstream

 Workflow automation can be used across any kind of business or industry, from construction to health insurance.
 The more labor-intensive repetitive processes an organization has, the more it benefits from automation.